kammitama5/kammitama5.github.io/_posts/2018-1-24-Wednesday-January-24th.md

 ## Did some User-Defined Types with Julia

-- It was for the optional/ Honors portion of the course.
+- It was for the optional / Honors portion of the course.
   So far, only myself and one other person has submitted.
   Then again, I *am* a week ahead :D

+- I watched the lesson for this week about four times.
+  I really, really, really wanted to understand the types of Julia, particularly how Complex User-Defined Parametrized Types work in Julia.
+This is the *core* of Julia's power.

-## We Created a User Defined Type with a specific type
+## We Created a User-Defined Type with a specific type

 <img src="/images/jules2/j_001.png" width="900">